SerggioPizzella/grad-portfolio/content/Revised Project Plan.md

     - Test the feature and refine diagnostics.
     - Update documentation and diagrams.

+The feature is considered done when the following stories are met:
+	- // Add stories
+	- // not in job scope
 # Info Support - Feedback point
 During sprint 1, on Wednesday 4th December, a feedback point with be held.
 The material for this meeting must be delivered by Friday 29th November.
 - **Deliverables**: